Ecopetrol S.A. (EC) Shares Up Despite Recent Market Volatility

 Ecopetrol S.A.
-(NYSE: EC)’s stock price has increased by 2.80 compared to its previous closing price of 9.99.
-However, the company has seen a gain of 0.49% in its stock price over the last five trading days.
+(NYSE: EC)’s stock price has increased by 3.66 compared to its previous closing price of 10.56.
+Despite this, the company has seen a gain of 9.57% in its stock price over the last five trading days.

 Is It Worth Investing in Ecopetrol S.A.
 (NYSE: EC) Right Now?

-Ecopetrol S.A.
-(NYSE: EC) has a price-to-earnings ratio of 3.00x that is above its average ratio.
-Additionally, the 36-month beta value for EC is 1.45.
-There are mixed opinions on the stock, with 2 analysts rating it as a “buy,” 0 rating it as “overweight,” 11 rating it as “hold,” and 0 rating it as “sell.”
+The price-to-earnings ratio for Ecopetrol S.A.
+(NYSE: EC) is above average at 3.01x, while the 36-month beta value is 1.44.Analysts have differing opinions on the stock, with 2 analysts rating it as a “buy,” 0 as “overweight,” 11 as “hold,” and 0 as “sell.”

 Sponsored